volkaert/simple-event-broker2/README.md

 - Catalog.
 In dev mode, it uses port 8089.
 - Test/Fake Subscriber.
 In dev mode, it uses port 8099.

+`Apache Pulsar` (https://pulsar.apache.org) is an open-source distributed pub-sub messaging system originally created at Yahoo and now part of the Apache Software Foundation.
+This Simple Event Broker project uses Apache Pulsar as the underlying broker system instead of more classic RabbitMQ or Apache Kafka.
+This choice was made just to learn a new broker solution and not for its intrinsic qualities.

+A `Manager` (`PublicationManager` and `SubscriptionManager`) contains the logic of publication/subscription, the management of acknowledgment of message/event (either positive or negative acknowledgment), the interaction with the underlying broker system (here it is Apache Pulsar but Apache Kafka or RabbitMQ could also be used - but it would require to rewrite some portions of the code).

+An `Adapter` (`PublicationAdapter` and `SubscriptionAdapter`) contains dummy/boilerplate code to adapt the interactions between the broker and its ecosystem which may vary a lot.
+For example, in some contexts, it is ok to secure the call to the webhooks with just BasicAuth.
+In other contexts, OAuth2 may be required.
+Or some other security mechanism specialized for an organization.
+The Adapters are independent of the underlying broker technology (Pulsar, Kafka, RabbitMQ...).

+The roles and responsibilities of managers and adapters are clearly defined to allow the seamless replacement of a component by another.

+The `Catalog` is in charge of the management of the objects `EventType`, `Publication` and `Subscription`.
+Most of the other components require access to the Catalog to operate.

+The `Publication Gateway` is the entry point to publish an event.
+It is based on a `Spring Cloud Gateway`.
+Automatic retry features will be added in the future to ensure no interruption service even in the case of the release of a new version of a `PublicationAdapter` or `PublicationManager`.

 ## Event flow
 1. Event Publisher